 The new Active Directory Domain Services integration is created in the "Disabled" state.
 You'll turn it on when you're ready to apply your Duo trusted endpoints policy.

 Provision a host server then install and configure the Duo Certificate Proxy.

 Set up a Windows server to host the Duo Certificate Proxy and join it to the same AD domain as the users and computers who will be authenticating from trusted endpoints.
-Do not install on a domain controller.
+Do not install on a domain controller or an Enterprise PKI.

 The minimum system requirements for the Duo Certificate Proxy are:

 Apply all critical and important updates to the server from Windows Update, including the .NET Framework 4.5.2.